 For teacher teaching age, there was statistical significance in professional knowledge, likability, and reliability.
 The results showed that there was a significant difference in the scores of professional knowledge among teachers with different teaching ages, with the F-value being 7.920 and the significance level P<0.001.
 Specifically, teachers with over 10 years of teaching experience had the highest scores in professional knowledge, followed by those with 5-10 years of teaching experience, and then those with less than 5 years of teaching experience.
 The scores of teachers with over 10 years of teaching experience in professional knowledge were significantly higher than those of teachers with less than 5 years of teaching experience.
 The results also showed that there was a significant difference in the scores of likability among teachers with different teaching ages, with the F - value being 6.957 and the significance level P<0.001.
 Specifically, teachers with over 10 years of teaching experience had the highest scores in likability, followed by those with 5 - 10 years of teaching experience, and then those with less than 5 years of teaching experience.
 The scores of teachers with over 10 years of teaching experience in likability were significantly higher than those of teachers with less than 5 years of teaching experience.
 In addition, the results showed that there was a significant difference in the scores of reliability among teachers with different teaching ages, with the F - value being 4.709 and the significance level P<0.05.
-Specifically, teachers with over 10 years of teaching experience had the highest scores in reliability, followed by those with 5 - 10 years of teaching experience, and then those with less than 5 years of teaching experience.
+Specifically, teachers with over 10 years of teaching experience, and then those with less than 5 years of teaching experience.
+The scores of teachers with over 10 years of teaching experience, and then those with less than 5 years of teaching experience.
+The scores of teachers with over 10 years of teaching experience, and then those with less than 5 years of teaching experience.
 The scores of teachers with over 10 years of teaching experience in reliability were significantly higher than those of teachers with less than 5 years of teaching experience.